microcks/microcks.io/content/documentation/installing/docker-compose.md

    docker-compose up -d
    ```

-This will start the required containers and setup an simple environment for your usage.
+This will start the required containers and setup a simple environment for you to use.

 Open a new browser tab and point to the `http://localhost:8080` endpoint.
 This will redirect you to the [Keycloak](https://www.keycloak.org/) Single Sign On page for login.
 Use the following default credentials to login into the application:

 * **Username:** admin
 * **Password:** microcks123

 You will be redirected to the main dashboard page.
-You can now start [using Microcks](https://microcks.io/documentation/getting-started/#using-microcks).
+You can now start [using Microcks](https://microcks.io/documentation/getting-started/#using-microcks)!